 Colorado Dem House speaker strips Dem of chairmanship after harassment allegations, urges him to resign

 UPDATE: Since the news broke Friday, Westminster Democratic Rep. Faith Winter said she will file a formal complaint against Democratic Rep. Steve Lebsock, which would trigger an official investigation.
-Meanwhile, The Aurora Sentinel called for Democratic House Speaker Crisanta Duran, writing, “Accounts by Winter and fellow Democrats made it clear that when Duran, a Denver Democrat and House Majority leader, was elected to the House Speaker position later that year, she was well aware of the Lebsock scandal, and that other women had made similar complaints.
+Meanwhile, The Aurora Sentinel called for Democratic House Speaker Crisanta Duran to step down, writing, “Accounts by Winter and fellow Democrats made it clear that when Duran, a Denver Democrat and House Majority leader, was elected to the House Speaker position later that year, she was well aware of the Lebsock scandal, and that other women had made similar complaints.
 Yet, after becoming speaker, Duran appointed Lebsock chairman of the House Local Government Committee.
 When news of this scandal broke Friday, she revoked his leadership position based on public accounts she’d known about for months.”
 In a statement, Duarn said, “As Speaker of the House, I will continue to support the right of a victim to decide how they want these personal and sensitive situations to be handled.
 When I named Rep. Lebsock to the chairmanship, I believed that the situation had been resolved to the satisfaction of Rep. Winter.
 When these new allegations came to light last week, I took action to address them.
 I would not have appointed him chair knowing what I know today.”

 Responding to the newspaper editorial, Rep. Faith Winter tweeted this: